Security and Privacy for Microsoft Search in Bing

 - A separate search of public results from Bing.com.

 Because workplace searches might be sensitive, Microsoft Search has implemented a set of trust measures that describe how the separate search of public results from Bing.com is handled.

 - All Bing.com search logs that pertain to Microsoft Search in Bing traffic are disassociated from your workplace identity.

-- If a set of restrictions or frequency thresholds are met which give us confidence that the query is not specific to a particular organization, the query will be treated as described in the Search and artificial intelligence section of the Privacy Statement.
-For example, such queries will be used to model and train public features, such as autosuggest or related searches.
+- If a set of restrictions or frequency thresholds are met which give us confidence that the query isn't specific to a particular organization, the query is treated as described in the Search and artificial intelligence section of the Privacy Statement.
+For example, such queries are used to model and train public features, such as autosuggest or related searches.

-- Queries that do not meet the set of restrictions or frequency thresholds will be stored separately from public, non-Microsoft Search traffic.
+- Queries that don't meet the set of restrictions or frequency thresholds are stored separately from public, non-Microsoft Search traffic.

-Advertising shown on Bing.com in connection with workplace searches is solely related to the content of the search queries.
+Advertising shown on Bing.com with workplace searches is solely related to the content of the search queries.
 Ads are never targeted to users based on their workplace identity.

 The May 21, 2018, blog post from Microsoft reflects our commitment to GDPR compliance and how Microsoft helps businesses and organizations with their own GDPR compliance obligations.
-You can find additional detail in the Microsoft Trust Center FAQ.
+You can find more details in the Microsoft Trust Center FAQ.